Skip to main content

 5. Access the Interface

-Open your browser and visit: http://localhost:3000
+Open your browser and visit: https://localhost:3010

 Where is my data?

-• data/uploads: Your raw 3D model files.
+• data/uploads: Your uploaded asset files.

 • data/thumbnails: Generated images and 3D previews.